MarekVasku/gym-tracker-shiny/README.md

 # Gym Tracker (Shiny for Python)

 Gym Tracker is a compact, local-first application built with Shiny for Python.
 It records Big 3 lifts, timestamped bodyweight entries, and a focused set of body measurements.
-Persistence is configurable (Google Sheets, SQLite, or both).
+Persistence uses SQLite (local file) only.

 Table of Contents
 -----------------